 Watch It's A Sin on TV and online

-It has been confirmed the series will start on Friday, 22 January at 9PM on Channel 4.
+The series started on TV on Friday, 22 January at 9PM on Channel 4.
 Episodes will air weekly on TV.

-Alternatively, the full series will be released to watch full on All 4 after the first episode airs on TV.
+Alternatively, the full series has been released to watch online in full on All 4.

 It's A Sin cast

 Olly Alexander, from the band Years & Years, plays 18-year-old Ritchie Tozer, the family’s golden boy, though he’s determined to keep his secrets from them.

 Newcomer Omari Douglas plays London-born 17-year-old Roscoe Babatunde, a wild, brittle party boy, always on the run.

 Newcomer Callum Scott Howells plays Colin Morris-Jones, a quiet, unassuming, boy from Wales, about to become an apprentice on Savile Row.

 Lydia West (Years and Years) plays Jill Baxter, Ritchie’s friend from college, straight-talking, funny, and the rock on which they rely.

 Nathaniel Curtis plays Ash, a faithful friend through thick and thin.

 The cast also includes Keeley Hawes (Honour, Bodyguard, The Durrells, Line of Duty), who plays Valerie, Ritchie’s mum, Shaun Dooley (Gentleman Jack, Broadchurch, Woman in Black) who plays Clive, his dad, Neil Patrick Harris (How I Met Your Mother, Gone Girl, A Series of Unfortunate Events) as Henry Coltrane, Stephen Fry (Wilde, Gosford Park, Bones) as MP Arthur Garrison, and Tracy Ann Oberman (Friday Night Dinner, Toast of London, After Life) as Carol Carter.